Converse with 5 million native speakers

 Not only is Norwegian relatively easy to start understanding early on, speaking it will give you a huge head-start to understanding other Germanic languages like Swedish, Danish, Dutch and German.
 With Babbel, you can learn Norwegian without going to classes, hiring a tutor or investing in expensive software.
 For an affordable monthly subscription, you have access to hundreds of hours of interactive courses that get you speaking right from the first lesson.
 Babbel’s integrated speech recognition can even help you improve your pronunciation.
 We add courses on a regular basis, so the opportunities to learn and improve are always growing.
 And if you own an Android phone, the key to speaking Norwegian is already in your pocket.

-Although Norwegian isn’t a widely-studied language in the United States there are still many ways to learn the language:
+Although Norwegian isn’t a widely-studied language in the United Kingdom, there are still many ways to learn the language:

 Via private tutor Learning one-on-one with a tutor allows for a completely tailored learning experience and more opportunities to practice speaking.
 Compared to a classroom where the teacher has to split attention among dozens of pupils, private tutoring usually yields quicker results.
 However, private tutoring doesn’t come cheap; you’ll need to be prepared to pay a high hourly rate for an experienced tutor.

-Free online courses There are hundreds of ways to learn Norwegian for free on the web.
+Free online courses There are hundreds of ways to learn Norwegian for free online.
 From Norwegian grammar wikis to online courses, there’s no shortage of information out there, but it’s often presented in a cluttered and inconsistent way that’s harder to read than a grammar book.